 Be part of the Young Chef of the Year Competition

-TOnce the competition begins in June each year a select number of young chefs will be chosen to embark on this incredible culinary journey with us to discover the world of Irish food Heritage before the overall winner is chosen in November
+Once the competition begins each year a select number of young chefs will be chosen to embark on this incredible culinary journey with us to discover the world of Irish food heritage before the overall winner is chosen.

 Follow us on social media in order to keep up to date with the progress of the chefs and if you wish to be part of this journey.
 Support the young chefs as they make their way towards the final: